UK retailer B&M seeks to list shares in busy day for London offerings

 Arora said that the company was targeting 850 stores across the UK, from 373 at the end of its last financial year, and would open around 40 stores annually.

-Poundland has over 500 UK and Ireland stores.
-It is currently trading at almost 26 times EBITDA, although its shares have slid since their strong first-day opening performance.

-A valuation of 3 billion pounds would give B&M a multiple of 23 times EBITDA.

-B&M's board is chaired by former Tesco chief Terry Leahy.
-The company has appointed a raft of executives including Thomas Hubner, former CEO of Metro AG's Cash and Carry business.
+The board is chaired by former Tesco chief Terry Leahy.
+The company has also appointed a raft of executives including Thomas Hubner, former CEO of Metro AG's Cash and Carry business.

-This year the company acquired a German subsidiary, JA Woll, which Arora said would continue to grow at its current pace of around two stores a year.
+This year B&M acquired a German subsidiary, JA Woll, which Arora said would continue to grow at its current pace of around two stores a year.

 (Editing by Clare Hutchison and Pravin Char)